George Washington

 IQ 132

-George Washington was the first president of the United States and one of the country's "Founding Fathers."
-He led the 'Continental Army' to victory against the Kingdom of Great Britain in the 'American Revolutionary War,' saving the country from impending collapse at a critical juncture.
-George Washington was raised by his elder half-brother after his father died when he was 11 years old.
-He began his successful surveying career at the age of 15, a job that toughened him both physically and mentally, allowing him to eventually lead a grueling march to Ohio County to combat the expanding French troop.
+George Washington was both President of the United States and one of its "Founding Fathers."
+As commander-in-chief of the Continental Army during the American Revolutionary War between Great Britain and American forces, Washington helped save his country from imminent collapse at an important juncture.
+Although raised by his elder half-brother after his father passed away when he was 11 years old, at 15, he began surveying work that toughened him both physically and mentally, eventually leading a march from Ohio County against an expanding French troop.

-I - What is George Washington IQ?
+I - What is George Washington's IQ?

-1. George Washington Education Background
+1. George Washington's Education Background

 Washington never attended college or received a formal education, in contrast to many of his contemporaries.
 Lawrence and Augustine, his two older half-brothers, went to Appleby Grammar School in England.
 However, after their father passed away, the family had limited resources for their education.
 George and his siblings received their only formal education from private tutors and possibly a neighborhood school in Fredericksburg.

 George studied geometry and trigonometry in order to prepare for his first career as a surveyor and manners that would shape his character and conduct for the rest of his life.
 He also studied reading, writing, and basic legal forms.
-It can be seen that George Washington IQ truly shines through his education path.
+It can be seen that George Washington's IQ truly shines through his education path.
 Washington has consistently pursued lifelong learning and has a passion for learning new things.

 << See more>> President-elect Donald Trump IQ 156